 As of late September 2021, SOL’s price is bouncing around between $140 and $160, and its market capitalization, or market cap, is roughly $43.5 billion.
 But, as any crypto investor knows, that can change quickly.

-Solana’s proof-of-history feature plays a big role in speeding up consensus on the blockchain.
-Proof of history acts as a sort of clock that creates timestamps and moves transactions faster to get recorded on the blockchain.
+Solana’s proof-of-history feature plays a role in speeding up consensus on the blockchain.
+Proof-of-history acts as a sort of clock that creates timestamps and moves transactions faster so they can be recorded on the blockchain.
+As a result, the Solana blockchain may be able to process transactions faster and cheaper than some competitors.

 How Does Solana Work?